JoeSu666/SiiMIL/README.md

-# Salient instance inference Multiple Instance Learning (SiiMIL)
+# Salient instance inference-based Multiple Instance Learning (SiiMIL)
 This is the offical implementation of our paper: Attention2Minority: A salient instance inference-based multiple instance learning for classifying small lesions in breast cancer whole slide images.
 [Paper](https://arxiv.org/abs/2301.07700)

 ## Requirements